-You see, in our work, we help companies efficiently and cost effectively implement rebrands and improve day-to-day marketing and brand operations.
+In our work, we help companies efficiently and cost-effectively implement rebrands and improve day-to-day marketing and brand operations.
 We have the privilege of talking to and working alongside senior marketing and brand leaders every day.
-These interactions give us unique visibility into what executive management is thinking, how brand and marketing organizations are likely to operate in 2021, and what will be expected of marketers.
+These interactions give us unique visibility into what executive management is thinking, how brand and marketing organizations are likely to operate in 2025, and what will be expected of marketers.

 Much of what we’ve observed fits into these three buckets:

 - The first is how to do more with less.
-This perpetual concern is intensified given that almost half of CMOs reported mid-year budget cuts in 2020 and Forrester data indicate marketing spend will decline a whopping 28% by the end of 2021.
+This perpetual concern is intensified given that marketing budgets are projected to shrink heading into 2025

 - The second is figuring out how to keep brands relevant and/or boost growth in the face of social and economic changes.
 Brands will need to reposition, and M&A activity in some sectors will be brisk.

 - The third is the continued shift to digital.
-From our perspective, that means not only a focus on digital touchpoints and experiences but improved processes tailored to remote and (hopefully) returning-to-office workers who need to operate at maximum efficiency.
+From our perspective, that means not only a focus on digital touchpoints and experiences, but improved processes tailored to remote and in-office workers who need to operate at maximum efficiency.

 Do more with less: focus on operational efficiency

-Operational efficiency has become an imperative for 2021—there’s literally no room for waste.
+Operational efficiency has become an imperative for modern marketing teams —there’s literally no room for waste.
 From the CMO down, marketers must:

 One thing’s for sure: CEOs and CFOs are on board with this need – and are either pushing it or simply reducing budgets, which puts the marketer in the position to take the reins and “find the money” through efficiency investigation or business case justification.
 So, marketers are taking a deep dive into all aspects of their marketing and brand operations.
 They’re finding that they need to:

-There’s a lot to unpack here, but rationalization is the key word.
-Reduce the volume of assets that you manage, and then standardize assets to reduce variance and achieve economies of scale in purchasing.
-Map vendor capabilities, look at whether or not you have a standard operating procedure for agencies—or if instead, you are adapting to them and how they work.
-Look at how vendors and agencies integrate and report, and make all of this simple for you.
+There’s a lot to unpack here, but rationalization is the keyword.
+Reduce the volume of assets that you manage and then standardize assets to reduce variance and achieve economies of scale in purchasing.
+Map vendor capabilities, look at whether you have a standard operating procedure for agencies—or if instead, you are adapting to them and how they work.
+Look at how vendors and agencies integrate and report and make all of this simple for you.

 There is no shortage of work on everyone’s plate, and the hiring freezes and staff cutbacks some companies have instituted aren’t helping.
 As a result, many marketing departments are overwhelmed with the “doing.”
 Marketers are choosing to work with those external resources—specifically agencies—that they know and trust to execute.
 In this environment, incumbent agencies with a history of delivering well hold a strong advantage.
 There’s just no time to on-board or get it wrong.